PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-06 08:17:43
+Last updated: 2024-04-06 08:18:16
-Random Quote: There are no men like me.
-There's only me.  -  Jaime Lannister
+Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister